 - Effects on fleet operators and juristic entities

 - Human resources and labour issues

-- How to avoid falling foul of the required processes
+- How to avoid falling foul of the prescribed processes:

-- Common mistakes made by transport administrators, proxies, etc.
+- Common mistakes made by fleet administrators, proxies, etc.

 - Record-keeping to stay on the right side of AARTO

-- What form to use under each set of circumstances
+- Which form to use under each set of circumstances

 - How and when to close the file on each case